Mayor Gerard shares what he loves about the City of Champaign.

 Located conveniently near Chicago, IL, Indianapolis, IN, and St. Louis MO, Champaign’s an easy place to visit on your next trip to the Midwest.
 Find resources for those new to Champaign on the Visitor’s Resource page.
 For a more detailed introduction to Champaign, see Champaign’s profile page on the Champaign County Economic Development site.

-The City Manager’s Office leads the economic development initiative of the City and provides communication and staff support on a broad range of development activities including communication with private developers, existing local industries and businesses, and other agencies.
+The Planning and Development Department leads the economic development initiative of the City and provides communication and staff support on a broad range of development activities including communication with private developers, existing local industries and businesses, and other agencies.